utkarsh2211/LoRaUART/README.md

 # LoRaUART
 Arduino library for communication to LoRa module via UART

-General convention used in commands of LoRa network<br>
+General convention used in commands of LoRa network<br/>
 <ul>
 <li>Every command and response through UART should be in String format.</li>
 <li>Every command string should end with <CR-LF> ('\r\n').</li>